anotherjulien/MyHOME/README.md

 `class` allows you to specify any supported Home-Assistant binary sensor `device_class`, this will affect the way the device is presented in the interface.

 ### Heating
 Climate entities are developed for WHO 4

-This part might still be a little bit "rough around the edges" as it's only been tested with a couple of users.
-Feedback is very much welcome!
+There are 3 distinct ways to configure this part depending on your setup:

+#### 99 zones central unit

+In a 99 zones setup, the central unit needs to have the address `#0`, and all subordinate zones have their own number with and are NOT `standalone`.

 ```yaml
 climate: